Alan Rickman once said "I do not play villains... I play very interesting people."

 When it comes to places, the capital of Israel is called Jerusalem by the Israelis, al-Quds by the Arabs.note Albeit this is a shortening of Urshalīm al-Quds, "Jerusalem the Holy", which remains the official name and sees some use among Arab Christians.
 The land between the Jordan River and the Mediterranean Sea is called Israel by the Israelis (duh), Palestine by the Arabs.note Further complicating things is the fact that the Gaza Strip and the West Bank are under the control of Hamas and the Palestinian Authority, respectively, and are often referred to as ‘Palestine’ by non-Israelis.
 The political entity that governs most of that piece of land is called the State of Israel by Israelis (again, duh) and the Zionist entity by most Arabs.
 What Israelis call the Temple Mount (a term that Westerners, especially Western Christians, also generally use) is called the Noble Sanctuary by Arabs (or, more precisely, by Muslims, although many Arabic-speaking Christians will use that term too, at least some of the time).
 The freshwater lake that feeds into the Jordan River is called the Kinneret by Israelis, but Lake Tiberias by the Arabs, and usually the Sea of Galilee by Westerners.
 The dispute over whether a certain bloc of territory is properly termed the West Bank or Judea and Samaria, and whether those territories are "occupied," "disputed," or "administered" has already been mentioned; this is another example where the terms generally more popular with the Arabs have caught on more in the West.
 Then there is the dispute over whether the barrier that the Israelis built on or near the Green Line is more properly a "wall" or a "fence"—made more annoying by the fact that in some places it's 8 meters high and made of concrete, while in other areas it's much shorter and made of chain-link and barbed wire.
 And this is hardly an exhaustive list.

 The geographic names are less political than they seem, though.
 The Hebrew names generally predate the Arabic ones (as seen in the Bible) and have always been used by Jews, well before the Zionist movement, while the Arabic names were mostly the ones that the locals had been using for centuries (between the Romans kicking out the Jews and the Romans getting kicked out by the Arabs) when the Arab armies showed up.
+Other than towns and villages actually founded after the Arab takeover, the only Arabic place name that is actually Arabic and not an adaptation or translation of something Hebrew, Aramaic, Greek, or Latin is "al-Quds" for Jerusalem, and even that is a shortening of something like"Urshalīm al-Quds"—"Jerusalemnote The Hebrew being Yerushalayim the Holy" (various early variations are attested, and the city has many Arabic names, all respecting its holiness—suffice it to say that if you meet someone with the surname "al-Maqdisi", that person's ancestors were Arabs from Jerusalem).

 Korea and Korea: